Bearwaves/growl/docs/README.md

 Emscripten).
 The exception to this is [SDL2]( https://www.libsdl.org/
 ), which you'll need to provide yourself if building on a desktop platform.
+ - Get the current stable [SDL version 2.30.10](https://github.com/libsdl-org/SDL/releases/tag/release-2.30.10)
+   -   There are lots of options on this page, we tested with `SDL2-devel-2.30.10-VC.zip`.

 ## Getting started